 Throughout the process, you're monitored by a specially trained caregiver.
 You have access to television, movies, music, reading or resting, depending on your therapy plan.

 Because the benefits of therapy come from the increased oxygen in the bloodstream and not with oxygen's direct contact with wounds, your wound dressings are usually left in place.

 During the therapy, you may feel pressure in your ears similar to the sensation you feel when landing in an airplane.
 A specialist will tell you how to clear your ears.

 Preparing for hyperbaric oxygen therapy

 Tips that your hyperbaric team will share with you to prepare for the hyperbaric chamber include:

-- Hair spray, makeup, synthetic clothing, oils, lotion, grease and newspapers are not permitted.
+- Hair spray, makeup, lotions, oils and newspapers are not permitted.